emanzaki/iVolve-OJT/6-Jenkins/Lab-34/Readme.md

 -v /home/kira/.kube/jenkins-config:/var/jenkins_home/.kube/config --network=host jenkins/jenkins:lts
 ```

-then I will use a pipeline project and use [Jenkinsfile](./Jenkinsfile) from the repository.
+Then I will use a pipeline project and use [Jenkinsfile](./Jenkinsfile) from the repository.

-the pipeline:
+The pipeline:

 ![Pipeline](../images/34.png)

-image pushed to Docker hub:
+Image pushed to Docker Hub:
 ![Docker Image](../images/34-1.png)